North Dakota Court Records

 How Many Federal Courts Are There In North Dakota?

-In North Dakota, there are two federal courts: one district and an associated federal bankruptcy court.
-The Federal Court of Appeals for the Eighth Circuit in Missouri listens to all appeals from the two district courts in North Dakota.
+North Dakota has two federal courts: one district and an associated federal bankruptcy court.
 These district courts are:

 1. The district court, with its headquarters located at the William L. Guy Federal Building in Bismarck, has other locations in Minot, Fargo, and Grand Forks.